War of the Eight Princes: Background

 Additionally, Emperor Wu's reign was troubled by a succession crisis as he and many other became aware that his heir Sima Zhong was developmentally disabled.
 A faction of ministers in court wanted Wu's brother, the abled Sima You, to replace him as the Crown Prince, but Wu was adamant in upholding the traditional succession law that the eldest living son should succeed, just as his father, Sima Zhao had done for him.
 Zhong was strongly backed by both the influential Yang and Jia clans, being the son of Wu's first empress, Yang Yan and husband of Jia Nanfeng.
 Another factor for choosing Zhong was that Wu saw great potential in his grandson, Sima Yu, should he succeed Zhong in the future.
 In the end, Sima You's exile and untimely death in 283 effectively secured Sima Zhong's inheritance to the throne.

 By empowering the princes, Emperor Wu intended for them to act as a safeguard for his successors should the gentry clans overstep their power, especially considering Sima Zhong's disability.
-He had likely hoped that his family members, by virtue of their familial ties, would cooperate with each other to protect the interests of their dynasty.
+He had hoped that his family members, by virtue of their familial ties, would cooperate with each other to protect the interests of their dynasty.
 However, after Sima Zhong took the throne and became a mere figurehead, the princes later proved themselves self-serving and willing to undermine one another for real control over the empire.

 The War of the Eight Princes coincided with the upheaval of the so-called "Five Barbarians"; non-Chinese groups that had been resettling into the Chinese interior as far back as the Eastern Han dynasty.
 Through their civil wars and mismanagement of the empire, the Jin lost support from both the Chinese peasantry and the non-Chinese tribes, pushing them to join rebel groups in different parts of China.
 In 304, refugees from the Guanzhong led by the Ba-Di founded the Cheng-Han dynasty in Sichuan, while the Five Divisions, descendants of the Southern Xiongnu, founded the Han-Zhao dynasty in Shanxi, thus beginning the Sixteen Kingdoms period.
 The princes also empowered the Xianbei tribes by employing them as auxiliaries in the final years of the conflict.
 South in the Yangtze region also saw the major rebellions of Zhang Chang and Chen Min, but these were ultimately suppressed.